Children with siblings who displays more empathy are likely to develop more empathy themselves, finds a new early childhood development study.

 A recent social development research project found that not only do older siblings influence their younger siblings’ early social development, but the opposite is also true: younger siblings influence their older siblings’ development.

-Traditional family services focus on parents and older brothers and sisters to support early childhood development.
+Traditional family services focus on parents and older siblings to support early childhood development.
 This study suggests that services should widen their attention to everyone in the family, including younger siblings.

 What is empathy?